traefik/hub/WALKTHROUGH.md

 Content-Length: 0
 ```

-## Create a user for this API
+## Step 4: Create a user for this API

-Users can be created in the [Traefik Hub Online Dashboard](https://hub.traefik.io/users):
+Users are created in the [Traefik Hub Online Dashboard](https://hub.traefik.io/users):

 ![Create user admin](./api-management/1-getting-started/images/create-user-admin.png)

+## Step 5: Deploy the API Portal

-This user will connect to an API Portal to generate an API key, so let's deploy the API Portal!
+The user created previously will connect to an API Portal to generate an API key, so let's deploy the API Portal!

 ```yaml
 ---